ReemNeama/eventati_book/docs/architecture_diagrams/deployment_architecture.md

 ## Backend Architecture

-The backend architecture consists of Firebase services:
+The backend architecture consists of Supabase services:

 ```
 ┌─────────────────────────────────────────────────────────────────────────┐